robocomp/robocomp/doc/robocompdsl.md

 - The code for a previously existing CDSL file.
 - The code for an already generated component.

+&rightarrow; There are video tutorials at the end, if you prefer seeing someone else doing it first  :video_camera:

 ## Generating a CDSL template file
 Even though writing CDSL files is easy -their structure is simple and the number of reserved words is very limited- robocompdsl can generate template CDSL files to be used as a guide when writing CDSL files.
 Start by creating a new directory for your component named, for instance, *myComponent*, inside the robocomp directory.
 Then run the code generator: